 Areas of Specialization

-- My primary clinical interests are substance abuse treatment, pathological gambling, HIV prevention, and dissemination of evidence-based treatments.
+- My primary interests are substance abuse treatment, motivational interviewing, ethics of human subjects research, manualized treatment approaches for addiction, and dissemination of evidence-based treatments.

 Questions and Answers

 Q: Please describe theoretical orientation and your teaching philosophy.

 My approach combines Cognitive-Behavioral Skills Building, Motivational Interviewing, and the Community Reinforcement Approach.
 Just as is true in addiction treatment, everybody in the classroom is responsible for their own change.

 Q: Why did you choose to enter the field of psychology?

 I was physics major in undergrad when I enrolled for an independent study working in an alcohol research lab.
 This lab was testing the effects of psychological constructs (e.g., social anxiety, modeling, alcohol expectancies) on drinking among college-aged adults.
 I came to understand addiction in a way that was completely different from my own beliefs and widely held societal misconceptions.
 This experience transformed my career path and was the beginning of my focus on testing new therapies for addiction and dissemination of evidence-based treatments for addition.

 Q: What do you enjoy most about teaching in the MHCBM Program?